alovajs/alovajs.github.io/resource/request-adapter/xhr.md

 ### download

-Point the request url to the file address to download.
+Point the request URL to the file address to download.

 ```javascript
 const downloadFile = () =>